 People who've been hurt in accidents sometimes wonder how you get punitive damages in South Carolina.
 In this brief video, one of our car accident lawyers, Rob Usry, reveals what they're for, how you get them, and how much you might get if you qualify.

 Folks ask us what are punitive damages anyway?
 Well here's how they work in South Carolina.
 Punitive damages serve three important purposes.

 First to punish the wrongdoer for reckless conduct.
 Second to discourage anyone else from never doing it again.
 And third to vindicate the rights of the victim.
 You don't get them just for asking.
 They're actually pretty rare.
 To get them you've got to prove the wrongdoer acted recklessly and you've got to prove it by clear and convincing evidence.
 Recklessness means knowingly ignoring the safety of others.
-You might qualify for punitive damages if you're the victim of a DUI car crash because the wrongdoer broke the law hurting you.
+You might qualify for punitive damages if you're the victim of a DUI car crash because the wrongdoer broke South Carolina law hurting you.
 Or if the wrongdoer hurts someone before you by doing the same thing.
 Like when a company knows it's got a defective product hurting people but keeps on selling it.